siret-junior/somhunter-docs/README.md

 # SOMHunter Documentation
 User and developer documentation for the [SOMHunter](https://github.com/siret-junior/somhunter) project.

+> The pre-built version of the generated Doxygen documentation is available [here](https://siret-junior.github.io/somhunter-core/).

 ## Build with Docker

 Use a Docker container with TeX.
 You can either build the image yourself from the supplied `Dockerfile`: